 Full proposal packages must include a detailed budget using the Equitable Growth budget template.
 Budgets must be uploaded in Excel format.

 Applicants invited to submit a full proposal will be asked to submit a separate budget narrative justification via the online application form.
-This narrative should be approximately 250 words and must include a breakdown of costs to support the budget, including a detailed justification and breakdown of all line items in subcontracts, consultants, data collection fees, survey firms, etc.
+This narrative should be approximately 250 words and must include a breakdown of costs to support the budget, including a detailed justification of all line items.

 Academic grants generally range from $25,000 to $100,000 over 1 to 3 years.